 This peel is more superficial, with milder lactic acid at a lower concentration, but still includes the Tasmanian pepperberry to reduce inflammation and sensitivity.
 This is a gentler formula and can even be diluted with a light moisturizer to reduce the effects and impact on sensitive skin.

-It’s a great way to gently ease into peels and experience the skin-evening and skin-brightening effects without using a harsh product that damages the skin.
+It’s a great way to gently ease into peels and experience the skin-evening and skin-brightening effects without using a harsh exfoliant that damages the skin.
+Don’t forget to conduct a patch test first, since sensitive skin isn’t just one size fits all.

 If you have doubts, questions, or a severe reaction, see a dermatologist who can guide you to the right products and regimen to reveal your natural, healthy, glowing skin.